 For those resident outside of the UK, Republic of Ireland and Crown Dependencies, ICAEW has set out its requirements for holding a PC in a flowchart.

 To apply for a Practising Certificate, please download and complete an application form.
 You should read the guidance notes for applicants before completing the Practising Certificate application form.

 If you have any questions, please email email@example.com or call +44 (0)1908 248 028.

 Technical Advisory Services offer a free and confidential approval service to review the practice name and letterhead and advise whether it satisfies ICAEW and other requirements.
 Advisory Services have also produced letterhead checklists and examples to assist you.

 Practice Assurance, our compulsory practice review scheme, applies to all members who hold a PC.
 PC holders are required to comply with the Practice Assurance Regulations.

 When you apply for a PC, you must be able to demonstrate recent, relevant post qualification work experience in the areas in which you intend to practise, ethical awareness, CPD and PII compliance.

 If you are still unsure or if you are concerned that you may have acted without a PC, contact Ethics Advisory Services on +44 (0)1908 248 250 or email firstname.lastname@example.org; they are able to offer a confidential service and are free from the duty to report misconduct.

-If you are returning to work after a career break, you may be interested in our Back to the Workplace programme.
+If you are returning to work after a career break, you may be interested in our Career break and getting back to work programme.